-The head of centre has a duty at all times to maintain the integrity of the examination and to ensure that fully trained invigilators are in place for examinations and on-screen tests.
-Invigilators must have been trained to undertake their duties as per section 12, page 20, of the JCQ publication Instructions for conducting examinations.
+The head of centre has a duty to maintain the integrity of the examination and to ensure that fully trained invigilators are in place for examinations and on-screen tests.
+Invigilators must have been trained to undertake their duties (see section 12 of the JCQ publication Instructions for conducting examinations.

-The following rules relate to centre staff other than exams officers and invigilators.
+Rules relating to centre staff other than exams officers and invigilators

 Senior members of centre staff have a very clear role.
 Principally: